Festivals & Events

 To get to Ito, where the park is located, take the Tokaido Shinkansen from Tokyo to Atami.
 In Atami, change for the local Ito Line.
 The trains should take about 90 minutes.
 From JR Ito Station or JR Izu-Kogen Station take the Tokai bus to Izu Saboten Park bus stop.

 April 1 and 2 are given over to the Sakura Festival where music and dancing performances take place on an open-air stage.
-Visitors are welcome to enjoy a hanami party—if you decide to join, be respectful of others and take your garbage home with you.
-At the rest house you can buy sakura steamed buns and sakura rice.
+Enjoy a hanami party with friends, or just go to relax beneath the blooms.
+At the rest house, try some sakura steamed buns and sakura rice.
 There is also a cherry blossom museum.